mnooner256/pyqrcode/docs/manual.rst

 optional except the error level (which you can leave at the default).
 There are three main properties to a QR code.

 The :term:`error` parameter sets the error correction level of the code.
 Each level has an associated name given by a letter: L, M, Q, or H; each level can correct up to 7, 15, 25, or 30 percent of the data respectively.
 There are several ways to specify the level, see :py:data:`pyqrcode.tables.error_level` for all the possible values.
-By default this parameter is set to 'H' which is the highest possible error correction, but it has the smallest available data capacity.
+By default this parameter is set to 'H' which is the highest possible error correction, but it has the smallest available data capacity for a given version.

 The :term:`version` parameter specifies the size and data capacity of the code.
 Versions are any integer between 1 and 40.
 Where version 1 is